-It is still my intention to update existing pages on the Leverstock Green Chronicle website and to add new information, and I have already made a small start on this.
+It is still my intention to update existing pages on the Leverstock Green Chronicle website and to add new information, which I am doing as time and my health permits.

-If you have any information relating to Leverstock Green's history and members of your family who lived here, including photographs, ephemera etc.please contact me so I can arrange a meeting and/or exchange email addresses so I can include your information in my archive of Leverstock Green's history.
+If you have any information relating to Leverstock Green's history and members of your family who lived here, including photographs, ephemera etc.please contact me via the lilac button below so I can arrange a meeting and/or exchange email addresses so I can include your information in my archive of Leverstock Green's history.